 - ask a family planning center

-- look on the internet for gynecologists near your home (you can rely on their advice)
+- look on the Internet for gynecologists near you (you can trust the reviews)

-To make an appointment, you can go to doctolib, or make an appointment by phone.
+To book an appointment, you can visit doctolib, or make an appointment by telephone.

-You can be accompanied by a relative (mother, sister, friend) for this gynecology appointment.
+You can bring a relative (mother, sister, friend) to your gynecological check-up.

-The frequency of a gynecology consultation depends on your age and your history.
-It is generally recommended that you go every two years.
+The frequency of a gynecological consultation depends on your age and your history.
+We generally recommend a visit every two years.
 However, you can also go every year or every 6 months.
-This is especially helpful if you are on birth control.
-You can also make an appointment if you have had unsafe sex, or for any problem.
+This is particularly useful if you are taking contraception.
+You can also book an appointment if you've had unsafe sex, or for any other problem.

-How does the first visit to the gynecologist go?
+What is the first visit to the gynaecologist like?

-The first visit is mainly a time for the doctor and the patient to talk.
-The examination is not systematic and not mandatory.
-Cervical cancer screening smears are only recommended from the age of 25.
+The first visit is primarily a time for discussion between doctor and patient.
+The examination is neither systematic nor compulsory.
+Cervical cancer screening smears are only recommended for women aged 25 and over.

-How to dress when going to the gynecologist?
+How to s'dress when going to the gynecologist?

-You can dress as you wish, the important thing is to feel comfortable.
+You can dress however you like, the important thing is to feel comfortable.